Documentation Index

 Write a specific prompt

 The Full prompt is the system instructions.
 A strong prompt is the difference between “a helpful assistant” and “a billing support agent for Acme Corp who only answers questions about our product, in a friendly but concise tone.”
+A few guidelines:- Be specific about the role and company.
+Don’t leave identity up to the model.

 - Set topic boundaries.
 Say what the avatar should not answer — this prevents drift onto unrelated subjects.